Note: Not all courses are offered every semester or every academic year.

 SWCL 700—Advanced Clinical Interventions [3 credits] (Prerequisites: SOWK 630, 631 and SOWK 635)

 This required clinical methods course advances students’ ability to work directly with adult individuals from diverse populations using evidence and theoretical models to inform clinical practice.
-Major skills to be acquired are how to make comprehensive psychosocial assessments, treatment plans, and facilitate interventions for clients based on evidence and theoretical models.
-The specific models of clinical practice addressed in this course are: cognitive, behavioral, solution-focused, narrative, psychodynamic, and motivational interviewing.
+Students will develop knowledge and skills in how to conceptualize client strengths and challenges from different theoretical lenses.
+A major focus of learning is being able to develop treatment goals and intervention skills grounded in theoretical and evidence-based models.
+The specific models of clinical practice addressed in this course are psychodynamic, cognitive, behavioral, solution-focused, narrative, and other selected evidenced based models.
 The development, maintenance, and termination of the therapeutic alliance will be explored from different theoretical perspectives.
-Multi-cultural applications for practice will also be incorporated.
+Multicultural readings, lectures and activities will deepen students’ knowledge about the influence of diversity characteristics on therapeutic relationships, client concerns, and effective treatment options.
 Attention will be given to developing students’ critical thinking skills and their ability to apply ethical standards to clinical practice.
+This course is required for clinical concentrators.

 SWCL 703—Family Therapy [3 credits]